-The amount of CSG-DSE and GFD awarded is based on the cost of services and equipment requested and approved for funding on the Schedule 4
+Exception: The amount of CSG-DSE and GFD awarded is based on the cost of services and equipment requested and approved for funding on the Schedule 4

-- Alberta Student Grant for Full-time Students (ASG-FT). - Canada Student Loans (CSL) to a maximum of the lesser of \$300 per week or 60% of a student's Canada calculated need less any Canada Student Grants provided (excluding CSG-DSE).
+- 2. Alberta Student Grant for Full-time Students (ASG-FT). - 3.
+Canada Student Loans (CSL) to a maximum of the lesser of \$300 per week or 60% of a student's Canada calculated need less any Canada Student Grants provided (excluding CSG-

+DSE).

-Revised: Dec 21, 2023 Alberta Student Aid Page 33 of 151 Alberta Student Loans (ASL) - to a maximum of the lesser of a student's annual loan limit, lifetime loan limit or their Alberta calculated need.
+4. Alberta Student Loans (ASL) - to a maximum of the lesser of a student's annual loan limit, lifetime loan limit or their Alberta calculated need.